MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/infoboxactions-object.md

 `label`          | string    | The text to display for the action.
 `eventHandler`   | function  | The function to call when the label is clicked.

+> [!NOTE]
-**Note**: InfoboxActions have been included in Bing Maps V8 primarily for backwards compatibility with V7.
+> InfoboxActions have been included in Bing Maps V8 primarily for backwards compatibility with V7.
 Instead it is recommended to use standard HTML buttons and links in the infobox description.